Tuesday, 30 June 2026

 One of my favourite Elvis Costello songs is "Every Day I Write The Book" and here he played a slow arrangement for the first time.
 Videos of the earlier re-arrangement were what had given me the greatest concern about this gig, but this arrangement was brilliant, if totally different to the breezy, poppy original.
 I'm all for a good re-arrangement of a familiar song and this was exactly that!
 Again, his voice sound strong and clear, no complaints here.

-A mix of lesser known and better known ("Clubland"- slightly rearranged, and including a snippet of Ghost Town, by The Specials, "Brilliant Mistake" and a very lively "Honey, Are You Straight or Are You Blind?" led into "Beyond Belief" and a bizarre opening to "I Can't Stand Up For Falling Down", where Elvis seemed to sing deliberately off key in a slow, pub-singer style, before it burst into the original powerful version we're all familar with.
+A mix of lesser known and better known tracks followed.
+"Clubland"- slightly rearranged, and including a snippet of Ghost Town, by The Specials, "Brilliant Mistake" and a very lively "Honey, Are You Straight or Are You Blind?" led into "Beyond Belief" and a bizarre opening to "I Can't Stand Up For Falling Down", where Elvis seemed to sing deliberately off key in a slow, pub-singer style, before it burst into the original powerful version we're all familar with.

 That led into a final stretch that I can't imagine any fan of Costello's early songs would have been disappointed in starting with "High Fidelity", through "Alison" and "Man Out Of Time" to a rousing, almost breathless finale of "Chelsea", "Pump It Up", "Radio Radio", "Shipbuilding", "Oliver's Army" (Some bemoan him messing with the lyrics, but only rappers get away with "Nigger" these days and I'd rather a slight re-write than losing this great song from the set altogether - The whole venue was singing along!), finishing on an uplifting "Peace, Love and Understanding".